-- A focus on IT Strategy and Framework with IT strategy and implementation a standing item on the Finance and Audit Committee agenda to maintain strategic scrutiny and to receive regular updates on the implementation of agreed actions. - From September 2021 to August 2022 there were no Trustees who were also Members of the Trust providing a robust governance structure due to the significant degree of separation between the member and trustee roles.
+From September 2023 to August 2024, no Trustees were also Members of the Trust therefore providing a robust governance structure due to the significant degree of separation between the member and trustee roles.

 Finance and Audit Committee

 The Finance and Audit Committee is a Committee of the Board of Trustees.
 It operates in accordance with written Terms of Reference approved by the Trustees.
 In terms of its financial function, its purpose is to review the financial position of the Trust, including revenue, capital and cash flow and investments, on a termly basis (or more frequently if required).
 It receives regular reports on capital schemes and other estates issues.
 This year the focus has been on the College's expansion strategy in which the College.
 Having submitted two unsuccessful Condition Improvement Fund Bids for overcrowding over the two years, the College was notified in October 2021 that its expansion bid for a new eight-classroom teaching block had been successful in the Post-16 Capacity Fund Bid.
 The Finance and Audit Committee advises the Board on all financial matters and such other matters relating to employment and certain corporate policies or finance as the Trust Board may remit to them such as financial regulations/delegations/procedures or staffing policies.
 During the period it dealt with monthly management accounts, the annual budget, three-year forecast and a number of Condition Improvement Fund bids.